 Culinary Water Culinary water is available at all major structures throughout the fairgrounds.
 A 5" mainline connects from 400 S. and runs south to the animal barns.
 A 4" main from 500 W. connects to the Event Center.
 There are (2) 2" mainlines connecting from 500 W., (1) 2" line from 400 S., and (2) 2" lines coming from 300 W. The existing culinary water supply is believed to be sufficient for the foreseeable future.
 Secondary Water The only portion of the fairgrounds with secondary water available is the overflow parking/open space area on the southernmost end of the grounds.
-Secondary water comes from the newly installed pump in the area.
-It is anticipated that a new secondary mainline will be installed and run parallel to the 5" culinary mainline from 400 S. Electrical Three-phase power is available to the existing Indoor Arena, Large Animal Barn, and Event Center.
-Single-phase power runs throughout the grounds and connects from 400 S. and 300 W. Multiple power pedestals are available in lawn areas for trailer hookups and event power.
+This water had been coming from the pond to water the grass in the area, but since the pond is being filled, secondary water will come from the newly installed pump in the area.
+It is anticipated that a new secondary mainline will be installed and run parallel to the 5" culinary mainline from 400 S. Electrical Three-phase power is available to the existing indoor arena, large animal barn, and event center.
+Single-phase power runs throughout the grounds and connects from 400 S. and 300 W. multiple power pedestals area available in lawn areas for trailer hookups and event power.
 Sewer Sewer connections service existing restrooms and larger buildings throughout the grounds.
-Two(2) sewer lines come from 500 W. and service the event center, restrooms, burger stand, indoor arena, wash rack, and concessions.
+(2) sewer lines come from 500 W. and service the event center, restrooms, burger stand, indoor arena, wash rack, and concessions.
 A sewer line from 400 W. services the office, and northern concessions.
-A 2" pumped sewer line from 300 W. services the restroom near the rodeo arena.
+A 2" pumped sewer line from 300W services the restroom near the rodeo arena.
 Proposed projects necessitate a new sewer line from 300 W. to service the proposed indoor arena and horse boarding facilities.
-Natural Gas Natural gas is available in three(3) lines running from 500 W. One line feeds the office buildings, another feeds the event center, the third line feeds the indoor arena.
-Storm Drainage Three(3) storm-water retention areas exist on the south and west sides of the event center.
+Natural Gas Natural gas is available in (3) lines running from 500 W. One line feeds the office buildings, another feeds the event center, the third line feeds the indoor arena.
+Storm Drainage (3) storm-water retention areas exist on the south and west sides of the event center.
 A storm-water drain is also available in the parking lot in that location.
 It is anticipated that with the proposed paving around the animal barns, storm drainage will be necessary on the southwest corner of the future pavement.
 Additional storm-water retention will likely be needed in the southern overflow parking area.